jo47011/knx-converter/README.md

 OUT_ENCODING = r"utf8"
 ```

+### NEW:  20191012

+Now supporting multiple KNX project files.
+Thanks to @rmayr

+Also added option `-c` to use alternative config file.

 --------

  If you have any issue feel free to contact me or open an issue in the repository.

 Have fun...